 This argument can easily be laid low by contrasting the prestige of piggeries with that of porticoes, but to do so undervalues the force of a humanistic tradition which combined recognising the benefits of manure with appreciating a panorama of hills.
-In the Naylors' day both could be found on Moel-y-Mab, the hilltop 400ft above the house, by taking lunch up their amazing inclined railway and eating it in the black-and-white summerhouse on top, before inspecting the huge tank in which effluent from the cow-byres surrounding it on three sides was mixed with water and led down to the valley fields by pipes.
+In the Naylors' day both could be found on Mocl-y-Mab, the hilltop 400ft above the house, by taking lunch up their amazing inclined railway and eating it in the black-and-white summerhouse on top, before inspecting the huge tank in which effluent from the cow-byres surrounding it on three sides was mixed with water and led down to the valley fields by pipes.

 Ironically, there is perhaps more interest in the Leighton estate now that it is far gone in ruin than there was when it was in working order.
-Little comment seems to have been made at the time on an achieve-ment for which it is the set of the set ment for which it is hard to find parallels in Britain.
+Little comment seems to have been made at the time on an achievement for which it is hard to find parallels in Britain.
 Some of the smaller elements would have been found for generations on any large estate-haybarns, cornbarns, saw-mills, forges and brickworks, even a gasworks.
 The larger ones are another matter.

 Take the colossal barn at Glan Hafren, on the valley floor near the Cambrian railway, which was built about 1871 (the date on a water tank).
 This, too, is by W.H.
-Gee, but made of red brick and Welsh slate like all the estate buildings, in contrast to the Cefn sandstone used for the Hall and the church
+Gee, but made of red brick and Welsh slate like all the estate buildings, in contrast to the Cefn sandstone used for the Hall and the church.